guettli/n-days-later-method/README.md

 # Step1: Take the first issue of your inbox

 Take the first issue of your inbox.
 Avoid looking at the list of all issues in your inbox.
-This issue should be the newest issue (the one that arrived just some minute ago).
+The issue you take should be the newest issue (the one that arrived just some minute ago).

 # Step2: Act